SIC-POVMs and Compatibility among Quantum States: Qutrit SIC POVMs

 This means that if $\rho$ and $\sigma$ are orthogonal, then $\textbf{p}\cdot\textbf{q} = 1/12$.

 With this, we can see that the vectors orthogonal to $(012)$ and $(345)$, for example, must be orthogonal to each other, because when we take the dot product of their SIC representations, we only have three nonzero contributions.
-If instead we take the vectors orthogonal to $(012)$ and $(036)$, say, a zero in one vector coincides with a zero in the other, so the dot product can come out larger.
+If instead we take the vectors orthogonal to $(012)$ and $(036)$, say, a zero in one vector coincides with a zero in the other, the dot product can come out larger.
 These within-row and between-rows relationships hold generally.
 Each row corresponds to a set of three mutually orthogonal vectors, and when we take vectors from two different rows, we always get the same nonzero overlap: the Hilbert space inner product of their density matrices is always $\frac{1}{3}$.

-We have fashioned a \emph{complete set of mutually unbiased bases.} Starting with the SIC (\ref{eq:ME-SIC}), we constructed 12 pure states which fall into four sets of three.
+We have fashioned a \emph{complete set of mutually unbiased bases.} Starting with the SIC Eq.~(\ref{eq:ME-SIC}), we constructed 12 pure states which fall into four sets of three.
 Each set of three, corresponding to a row in our table, is an orthonormal basis.
-When we take the Hilbert--Schmidt inner product of a state from one basis with a state from another, we get $\frac{1}{d}$ every time.
-This is the requirement for two bases to be mutually unbiased.
-(In older language, the observables associated with any two such bases are complementary \cite{schwinger1960}.)
-What's more, we constructed $d + 1$ MUBs, which is the largest number which can possibly exist in $d$ dimensions \cite{appleby2009}.
+When we take the Hilbert--Schmidt inner product of a state from one basis with a state from another, we get $1/3$ every time.
+This is the requirement for two bases to be mutually unbiased in~$d=3$ (in older language, the observables associated with any two such bases are complementary \cite{schwinger1960}).
+Furthermore, the largest number of MUB that can exist in~$d$ dimensions is $d+1$~\cite{appleby2009}, and we constructed four.
+From now on, we will refer to these $d(d+1) = 12$ vectors as \emph{MUB states} for short.
 While the relation between qutrit SIC and MUB states has been known for some time~\cite{Bengtsson10, Dang2013}, the convenience of the SIC representation has so far not been appreciated.